 Only once you have addressed these issues should you spare a brief comment for grammar, expression, and formatting.
 If you have recommended the editors accept the paper or that the author R&R, you can recommend that the paper be edited for these concerns if needed, providing a few indications of particular problem areas.
 If you have recommended the editors decline the paper, you might want to make a similar suggestion, indicating how heavily these issues weighed in on your recommendation.

 Notice that in the above example, we don’t tell the author what bearing publications a and b should have on the author’s argument—only that they should be aware of and engage with those sources.
-Remember, being a reviewer makes you a figure of authority and, as such, you have influence that must be used with caution.
 Because reviewers are often established authorities in their given field, it can be easy for them to shape the future of the field to their liking through their review recommendations; however, academia thrives on conflicting opinions, alternative views, and ongoing debates.

 So, there you have it—the basics to writing a peer-review report that won’t make the author or the editors (or you!) cry.
 Go forth and peer-review with confidence!